-Teaching Assistant (Print Name)

-Faculty Supervisor (Print Name)

-The following form must be completed before the end of the semester.
-It is the responsibility of the TA to make sure the form is completed and signed by the faculty supervisor.
-If a particular line item does not apply to the particular course, the faculty supervisor should cross it out.

-Please note that this list is not a complete job description.
-Should you have any questions about what your responsibilities are, please contact your faculty supervisor or the Executive Associate Dean for Professional Education.

-Grading Scale: Not Satisfactory S 1 2 tisfactory Very Satisfactory 3 4 5 TA: 1.
-Is prepared for class/student consultation.
+Teaching Assistant (Print Name) Faculty Supervisor (Print Name) The following form must be completed before the end of make sure the form is completed and signed by the faculty the particular course, the faculty supervisor should cross y sup erv Please note that this list is not a complete job description responsibilities are, please contact your faculty supervisor Education.
+Grading Scale: Not Satisfactory Satisfactory 2 3 ory 4 Very Satisfactory 5 $\frac{\text{TA:}}{1.}$ Is prepared for class/student consultation.
 1 2 3 4 5 2.
 Comes to class regularly if applicable.
-3. Knows subject matter well enough to judge correctness independently.
-Able to communicate well (verbally) with stude both during office hours and in the classroom lents, setting.
-1 2 3 4 5 5.
+1 2 3 4 5 3.00 3.
+Knows subject matter well enough to judge correctness independently.
+1 2 3 4 Any additional written feedback from the faculty supervisor.
+4. Able to communicate well (verbally) with students, both during office hours and in the classroom setting.
+1 2 3 4 the facu 5.
 Completes work (e.g., grading) on time.
-6. Responds to student e-mails in a timely fashic n.
-1 2 3 4 5 7.
-Responds promptly to e-mails from faculty in structor.
-1 2 3 4 5 $\begin{bmatrix} 0\\ -1\\ 0\\ 0\\ 0\\ 0\\ 0\\ 0\\ 0\\ 0\\ 0\\ 0\\ 0\\ 0\\ 0\\$ 8.
-Pays attention to detail and accuracy in gradin recording of grades. $ \begin{array}{cccccccccccccccccccccccccccccccccccc$ 9.
+1 2 3 4 2 From 6.
+Responds to student e-mails in a timely fashion.
+1 2 3 4 5 edba 7.
+Responds promptly to e-mails from faculty instructor.
+1 2 3 4 ر ق م م 8.
+Pays attention to detail and accuracy in grading and recording of grades.
+1 2 3 4 ional writi 9.
 Attends scheduled office hours.
-1 2 3 4 5 ^{tj} 10.
-Maintains a good rapport with students and is to students. helpful 1 2 3 4 5 11.
+1 2 3 4 2 addit 10.
+Maintains a good rapport with students and is helpful to students.
+1 2 3 4 5 Š 11.
 Is Organized.
-1 2 3 4 5
+1 2 3 4 5 Teaching Assistant (Signature) Facı ılty Su per visor (Signature) Date

-Teaching Assistant (Signature) (Return to the College of Pharmacy Front Office) Faculty Supervisor (Signature)
+(Return to the College of Pharmacy Front Office)